courseportal/coursePortal/docs/source/notes/log_nick.rst

 Goals
 -----

-New Todo:
+Todo:
-    *   Put a delete option in the submit form for user uploaded content [first]
+	*	Change from child class to parent class
     *   Implement ajax table updating in the topic list
     *   Testing
     *   Documentation